Baseball Hitting Mechanics

 #3) Pull Your Elbow Backwards

-As you begin the stride, cock your elbow to load the swing and add more energy and speed.
+- As you begin the stride, move your elbow to load the swing and add more energy and speed.

 #4) Weight Shift

-The reason that hitters load their rear leg and cock their elbow is to harness the energy that needs to be released.
+- The reason that hitters load their rear leg and move their elbow is to harness the energy that needs to be released.

 #5) Tip Your Bat